Training & Accreditation

 The NCIA Arbitration training program is focused on facilitating and promoting Arbitration as an alternative dispute resolution mechanism which covers; the law of obligations, the law of arbitration, arbitration practice and procedure and award writing.
 The Program’s key objective is the promotion of arbitration as faster, cheaper, less formal and more flexible than litigation.

-The NCIA Mediation training program is focused on facilitating and promoting Mediation an alternative dispute resolution mechanism of settling disputes and conflicts between individuals, groups and organizations.
+The NCIA Mediation training program is focused on facilitating and promoting Mediation as an alternative dispute resolution mechanism of settling disputes and conflicts between individuals, groups and organizations.
 The Program’s key objective is the promotion of mediation as an efficient, sustainable and cost effective dispute resolution mechanism.